How to Make your Research more Relevant, Feasible and Publishable

 During the workshops, learners will also be using the research question developed on day 1 and start designing their study, start planning participant selection and data collection.
 Groups will also start planning their sample size calculation and on the last day, the faculty will assess each project and provide personalised feed-back.

-Structure of the CourseThe course includes five modules over five days:
+Structure of the CourseThe course includes five modules over five days, which cover the following topics:

 1) Conceptual overview of clinical research